microsoft/pxt/docs/extensions/getting-started/ref-docs.md

 # Reference documents

-the documentation for the functions in a package namespace are included with the package.
+the documentation for the functions in an extension namespace are included with the package.
 They are markdown files written in the format described by [writing docs](https://makecode.com/writing-docs).

 ## Step 0: Document tree discussion

 Documentation for namespace functions almost always goes under the _/reference_ document path.
 Other standard document paths are _/blocks_ and _/types_ but these are for the documents related to built-in blocks.
-If a package has other related documents that aren't for namespace functions, such as hardware associated with the API in the package, these are placed under another path, like _/device_, in the package.
+If an extension has other related documents that aren't for namespace functions, such as hardware associated with the API in the package, these are placed under another path, like _/device_, in the package.

 ### Document file layout